slatedocs/slate/source/includes/acts/get_api.md

 --------- | ---- | -----------
 PageNumber | int | Page number of the results to fetch.
-PageSize | int | The number of results per page operationIDs | int | Operation Ids are unique identifier for this operation type record operationTypeIDs | string | Operation Type IDs is one of the filter option and the parameter is for the type of the Operation Type emissionTypeIDs | int | The unique identifier of the associated emission type emissionCategoryIDs | int | The unique identifier of the associated emission category unitIDs | int | The unique identifier of the associated unit equipmentIDs | int | The unique identifier of the associated equipment lastModifiedStartDate | string | Date time format "yyyy/mm/dd T hours:min:secZ - Ex : 2017-02-13T22:15:30Z" lastModifiedEndDate | string | Date time format "yyyy/mm/dd T hours:min:secZ - Ex : 2017-02-13T22:15:30Z"
+PageSize | int | The number of results per page operationIds | int | Operation Ids are unique identifier for this operation type record operationTypeIds | string | Operation Type Ids is one of the filter option and the parameter is for the type of the Operation Type emissionTypeIds | int | The unique identifier of the associated emission type emissionCategoryIds | int | The unique identifier of the associated emission category unitIds | int | The unique identifier of the associated unit equipmentIds | int | The unique identifier of the associated equipment lastModifiedStartDate | string | Date time format "yyyy/mm/dd T hours:min:secZ - Ex : 2017-02-13T22:15:30Z" lastModifiedEndDate | string | Date time format "yyyy/mm/dd T hours:min:secZ - Ex : 2017-02-13T22:15:30Z"